Rose Cottage Cave: Howiesons Poort industry

 The Howiesons Poort pieces are a variety of small geometric blades used as inserts in composite weapons.
 Composite tools signify a unique model in tool production and imply a progressive cognitive state.
-These multi-component tools were hafted together with complex pastes prepared from red ochre combined with plant gum.
-The term ochre describes a group of rocks that are usually carbonate of iron that have partially or wholly replaced limestone.
-Rose Cottage Cave Howiesons Poort encompasses an evolving classification of three phases, the pre-Howiesons Poort (pre-HP) phase, the Howiesons Poort (HP) phase, and the post-Howiesons Poort (post-HP) phase.
+These multi-component tools were held together with complex pastes prepared from red ochre combined with plant gum.
+The term ochre describes a group of rocks that are usually carbonates of iron and have partially or wholly replaced limestone.
+Rose Cottage Cave Howiesons Poort encompasses an evolving classification of three phases: the pre-Howiesons Poort (pre-HP) phase, the Howiesons Poort (HP) phase, and the post-Howiesons Poort (post-HP) phase.
 These phases exhibit considerable changes in the length, shape, and thickness of the tools throughout time.
 Further analysis of these phases revealed a consistent trend toward smaller flake blades and flakes.
 However, the pieces all exhibit the central characteristics of a "classic" Howiesons Poort.
 The Howiesons Poort technology is evidence of developed hunting technologies with possible social and symbolic connotations.

 Ochre evidence

 No sources of ochre occur in or around Rose Cottage Cave, yet the site has an extensive record of ochre collection and use.
-Excavations of Rose Cottage provide evidence of ochre use for over sixty thousand years.
+Excavations at Rose Cottage provide evidence of ochre use for over sixty thousand years.
 Pieces of ochre were first collected from the cave by Malan, later followed by Harper.
 Ochre pieces differ in color, grain size, geological type, and hardness.
 Red is associated with hematite rich ochre and yellow with goethite.
 Much of the excavated ochre had silty or clayey grain sizes.

 The post-Howiesons Poort layers proved to be the most abundant in ochre pieces, but the Howiesons Poort layers had the highest ochre frequency per sediment volume.
 The utilization rate of ochre was highest in the pre-Howiesons Poort layers.
 The properties of the ochre pieces excavated from Rose Cottage Cave from the Middle Stone Age (MSA) indicate evidence of surface modifications.
-This evidence suggests that these early artisans did not simply color their pastes red, but instead, intentionally affected the physical appearance through chemical changes.
+This evidence suggests that these early artisans did not simply color their pastes red but instead intentionally affected their physical appearance through chemical changes.